Tim Cook Extends Holi Wishes With Colourful Picture Shot On iPhone

 Trending Photos

-New Delhi: Apple CEO, Tim Cook on Monday extended Holi wishes.
+New Delhi, March 25 (IANS) Apple CEO, Tim Cook on Monday extended Holi wishes.
 Cook, who shared the greetings on X, added a picture showcasing the festival's vibrant colour and joy, shot on the iPhone.

 The image was clicked by photographer Joshua Karthik.
 "Happy Holi to all who celebrate!
 Thank you @joshuakarthikr for sharing this beautiful #ShotOniPhone photo that captures the colorful festival," he wrote in the post.